mbruel/ngPost/README.md

 ### Thanks
-- Uukrull for testing on an unstable version, providing crash logs and backtraces, suggesting nice features to add to the app
+- Uukrull for his intensive testing, providing crash logs and backtraces when needed, suggesting nice features to add to the app and also finally building all the MacOS packages
+- animetosho for having developped ParPar, the fasted par2 generator ever!
 - demanuel for the dev of NewsUP that was my first poster
 - all ngPost users ;)